-Here, we’re exploring the issues surrounding men’s health and the stigma men face when they speak out or try to get help.
+Here, we’re exploring the issues surrounding men’s mental health and the stigma men face when they speak out or try to get help.

 How Men Experience Mental Illness

 Although mental illness affects all genders, men have a unique experience.
 They’re conditioned by society to be leaders, breadwinners, and to appear “manly.”